Pennsylvania Council of the Blind

 Section 4.
 Meetings

-The time and place of an upcoming convention of the Pennsylvania Council of the Blind shall be recommended by the Convention Site Committee when this committee makes its report at an annual convention.
-A majority vote of the members present and voting shall then determine the date and place of the next convention.
-Notice of the convention shall be published in any official publication of the Pennsylvania Council of the Blind or in a special bulletin to members.
-Such notice shall be given to the members at least thirty (30) days prior to the convention.
-The convention site shall adhere to the physical accessibility standards of the organization.
+The time and place of an upcoming Conference and Convention of the Pennsylvania Council of the Blind shall be recommended by the Conference and Convention Site Committee when this committee makes its report at an annual convention.
+A majority vote of the members present and voting shall then determine the date and place of the next Conference and Convention.
+Notice of the Conference and Convention shall be published in any official publication of the Pennsylvania Council of the Blind or in a special bulletin to members.
+Such notice shall be given to the members at least thirty (30) days prior to the Conference and Convention.
+The Conference and Convention site shall adhere to the physical accessibility standards of the organization.

 Section 7.
 Cost of Bonds